mees-/journal-posts/entries/state-of-the-cards-tech-choices.md

 ### API server - [Node.js](https://nodejs.org)
 Node.js is chrome's V8 javascript engine transplanted into a server scenario.
-They bascially removed the DOM and added IO api's in order to facilitate server development.
+They basically removed the DOM and added IO API's in order to facilitate server development.
 Node has [a huge library of packages](https://www.npmjs.com) which can greatly simplify development.
 Express is the server framework we will use.
 Express, while not the newest and coolest framework on the block, is very robust